lfit/releng-global-jjb/docs/jjb/lf-rtdv3-jobs.rst

 Read The Docs v3 api to create projects on the fly, as well as setting up sub-project associations with the master doc.

-Jobs will run but skip any actual verification until a .readthedocs.yaml is placed in the root of the repository
+A ``.readthedocs.yaml`` must exist in the root of the repository otherwise the jobs will run but skip actual verification.

-The master doc must be defined in jenkins-config/global-vars-{production|sandbox}.sh
+Define the master doc in jenkins-config/global-vars-{production|sandbox}.sh

-Normally this project is called doc or docs or documentation and all other docs build will be set as a subproject of this job.
+This project named "doc" or "docs" or "documentation" will set all other docs builds as a subproject of this job.

 examples: